 Sourcing Root Causes Questionnaire

 This questionnaire serves as a starting point for sourcing the root causes of problems or risks.

-SOX Policy Evaluation Checklist
+Sarbanes-Oxley Policy Evaluation Checklist

 Policies are an important part of the internal control over financial reporting evaluation process.
 This is a sample checklist to use when identifying the availability and status of company policies associated with the financial reporting process.
 This tool also assists with organizing policies by financial statement, area of significance, and financial statement element.